Ethnonyms: E-de, Rhade, Rade, Dega, Degar Countries inhabited: Vietnam, USA Language family: Austronesian Language branch: Malayo-Polynesian

 The Ede are among the most economically prosperous of Vietnam's ethnic minority peoples.
-During French colonial times it was not uncommon for wealthy Ede to have human slaves.
+During French colonial times, it was not uncommon for wealthy Ede to have human slaves.
 Still, relatively speaking, most Ede today in Vietnam live in poverty.
-The Ede are also the largest of Vietnam's ethnic groups (apart from the Viet) living in the United States.
+The Ede are also the second-largest of Vietnam's ethnic groups (after the Viet) living in the United States today.

 Much of that statistic is directly due to the role the Ede played in the American war in Vietnam.
 Of all the "montagnards" from the Central Highlands area of the former South Vietnam, the Ede were the most numerous in terms of co-combatants alongside US forces.
 Around two hundred thousand Ede live in the Central Highlands today, mainly in the province of Dac Lac.
 Most Ede are Protestant Christians (or Dega as they have come to choose a single word to identify themselves and many of their tribal neighbors).

 While the Ede are adapting to the economic and attendant lifestyle reforms taking place in Vietnam today, many of their traditional, cultural practices remain a world removed from 21st. century globalization.
-The house (above left) is a traditional Ede longhouse among whose inhabitants is an elderly woman (above right), living much the same way she can always remeber living.
+The house (left) is a traditional Ede longhouse among whose inhabitants is an elderly woman (right), living much the same way she can always remeber living.
 She is perhaps a Khoa sang, the most senior — in age and authority — inhabitant of each longhouse.
-So highly respected is she among the matrilineal Ede, she has her own chair, carved from a single piece of timber!
+So highly respected is she among the matrilineal Ede, she has her own chair, carved from a single piece of timber.